 Nilgiri Tahr, Hemitragus hylocrius

 During a short three hour stop here in October 2011 I found Nilgiri Tahrs were extremely easy to see.
 There are Bonnet Macaques here too.
 See my 2011 trip report.

 Pampadum Shola National Park

 During two nights in October 2011.
 I didn’t see a Nilgiri Marten here, but did see plenty of Malabar (Indian) Giant Squirrels, Nilgiri Langurs and Bonnet Macaques as well as a Brown Palm Civet, Sambar and Gaurs during a spotlighting drive.
 I caught Nilgri Highland and House Shrews as well as a House Mouse and Rattus rattus around the hotel.
 See my 2011 trip report.

 Nilgri Langur, trachypithecus johnii

 I was here for two nights in October 2011.
 A beautiful park with a fabulously quiet tree top cabin to sleep in.
-I saw Sambar, Chital, Nilgiri Langurs, Grey Langur (tufted?) (four kms down the road in Anamalai), Bonnet Macaques, Gaur, Wild Boar, Jungle Striped Squirrel, Dusky Striped Squirrel, Malabar Giant Squirrel, Indian Giant Flying Squirrels, Black-naped Hare, Indian Mouse Deer, Northern Red Muntjac, Leopard and Rufous Horseshoe Bats.
+I saw Sambar, Chital, Nilgiri Langurs, Grey Langur (tufted?) (four kms down the road in Anamalai), Bonnet Macaques, Gaur, Wild Boar, Jungle Striped Squirrel, Dusky Striped Squirrel, Malabar Giant Squirrel, Indian Giant Flying Squirrels, Black-naped Hare, Indian Mouse Deer, Malabar Red Muntjac, Leopard and Rufous Horseshoe Bats.
 See my 2011 trip report.